GabeGar/FM-interactive-rating-component/README.md

 export default RatingBtn;
 ```

--   Had an issue I had with mobile devices having 'sticky-like' hover effects.
-Solved after googling,
+-   Had an issue with mobile devices having 'sticky-like' hover effects, being applied to the rating buttons.
-    by appending one of my media queries w/ the following ---> and (pointer: fine).
+    After some googling, solved this by appending one of my media queries w/ the following condition ---> and (pointer: fine).

 ```css
 @media (hover: hover) and (pointer: fine) {